Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Method

-In HRL the highest level task is defined as $\Gamma$ and its corresponding task policy that maps the state space to subtasks of $\Gamma$ is defined as $\pi_{\Gamma}$.
-A subtask $\omega$ of $\Gamma$ is constructed as follows. \begin{itemize} \item $\pi_{\omega}$ is the corresponding task policy of $\omega$ that maps the state space to actions \item $r_{\omega}$ is the subtask reward function that is used for training $\pi_{\omega}$ \end{itemize}
+In hierarchial reinforcement learning (HRL), the highest level task and a given subset are represented by $\Gamma$ and $\omega$, respectively. $\pi_{\Gamma}$ is defined as the policy that maps the state space to subtasks, and $\pi_{\omega}$ as the policy that maps the state space to low level actions.

-In this study, we define $\Gamma$ as the task of reaching the end of the highway region without any crash accidents while staying as close as possible to the desired velocity and headway distances (the details are given in the following sections).
-Each skill $z$ defines a subtask of $\Gamma$ with the corresponding subtask reward $r_z$ and policy $\pi_{z}$.
+In this study, we define $\Gamma$ as the task of reaching the end of the highway region without any collisions while staying as close as possible to the desired velocity and headway distances.
+Each skill, represented by z, is considered as a subtask of $\Gamma$ with the corresponding policy $\pi_{z}$, as explained in the previous section.